 '''

-if not a:
+if not cond:

 raise reason

 '''

-(the only difference in behavior is that assert can be called without a reason string, while raise requires a reason string).
+The only difference in behavior is that assert can be called without a reason string, while raise requires one.

-If assert is passed to an assert statement, an INVALID (0xFE) opcode will be used instead of an REVERT opcode.
+If the reason string is set to UNREACHABLE, an INVALID opcode (0xFE) will be used instead of REVERT.
+In this case, calls that revert will not receive a gas refund.